Azure/Azure-Sentinel/Solutions/Standalone/Playbooks/Add-IP-Entity-To-Named-Location/readme.md

 ## After Deployment

-- Grant the Logic App Managed Identity access to the Mirosoft Graph Policy.Read.All & Policy.ReadWrite.ConditionalAccess which can be done with the included PowerShell script [AddApiPermissions.ps1](./AddApiPermissions.ps1)
+- Grant the Logic App Managed Identity access to the Microsoft Graph Policy.Read.All & Policy.ReadWrite.ConditionalAccess which can be done with the included PowerShell script [AddApiPermissions.ps1](./AddApiPermissions.ps1)
 - Attach this playbook to an **automation rule** so it runs when specified incidents are created.

 [Learn more about automation rules](https://docs.microsoft.com/azure/sentinel/automate-incident-handling-with-automation-rules#creating-and-managing-automation-rules)